Grand Prix Circuit (F1 Pits)

 Spa's future was in doubt by the end of 2005, when further track improvements demanded by Bernie Ecclestone failed to materialise, following the bankruptcy of the race promoter.
 The race was dropped from the F1 schedule for 2006.
 The Government of Wallonia stepped in with the necessary funding, allowing the radical rebuilding of the F1 pit facilities for the 2007 season.
-Much more spacious than before, the facilities freed up new land to remodel, once again, the bus stop chicane.
+Much more spacious than before, the facilities freed up new land to remodel once again the bus stop chicane.
 Now a switchback double hairpin with acres of run-off room, it undoubtedly provides an overtaking point, but is a total disruption to the flow of the rest of the circuit.
-There may be no compromises in safety these days, but the resulting circuit changes certainly do have compromises...
+There may be fewer concessions in safety these days, but the resulting circuit changes certainly do have compromises...

 Other changes included the lengthening of the main straight to La Source and the sealing off of the former public roads to create a permanent, closed racing facility for the first time.
 Formula One duly returned and the race has once again become an annual highlight of the racing season.

-Outside of F1, the circuit has a full calendar of events, including the 24 Hours (now run to the popular GT3 rules), the 1000km World Endurance Event for sportscars, rounds of the WTCC and World Series by Renault and a popular historic meeting, the Spa Six Hours.
-There's even a 24 hour race for Citroën 2CVs to round off the racing season!
+Outside of F1, the circuit has a full calendar of events, including the 24 Hours (now run to the popular GT3 rules), the FIA World Endurance Event for sportscars, rounds of the International GT Open, World Rallycross and a popular historic meeting, the Spa Six Hours.
+There's even a 25 hour race for Citroën 2CVs to round off the racing season.

 The Circuit de Spa-Francorchamps can be found near to the town of Francorchamps in eastern Belgium, close to the borders with Germany and the Netherlands.
 If you are flying to Spa, there are plenty of choices thanks to the circuit's central European location.
 The nearest international airport is actually over the border in the Netherlands; Maastricht Aachen Airport is approximately a 50 minutes drive from the circuit.
 An alternative airport with international flights can be found at Düsseldorf, Germany (a 90 minute drive away.
 The nearest major airport in Belgium is at Brussels Airport is an 85 mile drive (80 mins) away, but some international and domestic flights can also be found at South Charleroi Airport, which is also about an 80 minute drive.